Gravitational lensing of 21 cm HI signal: detection prospects at z ~ 1 with uGMRT in galaxy cluster lenses: Results

-We also note that typically, we expect to have lensed sources with similar values for optical and \HI profiles.
+In the scatter plot, we also note that typically, we expect to have lensed sources with similar values for optical and \HI profiles.
 However, there can be cases where $\mu_{\rm opt}$ is an order of magnitude higher than $\mu_{\rm \HI}$, i.e., points for which~$(\mu_{\rm \HI}, \mu_{\rm opt})\sim(10, 10^2)$, although for such points the SNR is~$\lesssim3$.
 Although less, we also have cases where~$\mu_{\rm \HI} > \mu_{\rm opt}$.
 To gain insight into such cases, we show source plane cutouts of four such cases in the right part of \Fref{fig:mu_distribution}.
 We note that in all of the cases, the source orientation is parallel to the caustics, with a large part of the \HI profile lying in the high magnification region.
 Looking at cutouts ~(a) and~(d), we can see that it is not required to have a complex caustic network such that~$\mu_{\rm \HI} > \mu_{\rm opt}$ and even a relatively simple caustic structure, such as for an elliptical lens, is sufficient.
+In Fig.~\ref{fig:high_muHI} of the appendix \ref{sec:appendix} we present a more detailed view of three representative cutouts, along with their corresponding lensing features in the image plane.